Cliffworms/RumorsOfTheIliacBay/Docs/Readme_RIB.txt

 6. RUMORS EXAMPLES
 ==================

-The Order of Arkay and the House of Dibella are in a constant fight for dominance in the Iliac Bay...many believe this will soon lead to open war.
+The Order of Arkay and the House of Dibella are in a constant fight for dominance in the Iliac Bay... many believe this will soon lead to open war.

 Beggars are really becoming a problem in (city).
 They just won't take 'no' for an answer.
 Sure, this is (deity)'s city of love and charity.
 But sometimes I want to smack those whining pests.